DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 #### 🎈Question #253

 A company's DevOps team manages a set of AWS accounts that are in an organization in AWS Organizations.
-The company needs a solution that ensures that **all Amazon EC2 instances use approved AM Is that the DevOps team manages.** The solution also must **remediate the usage of AMIs that are not approved.** The **individual account administrators must not be able to remove the restriction to use approved AMIs.**
+The company needs a solution that ensures that **all Amazon EC2 instances use approved AMIs that the DevOps team manages.** The solution also must **remediate the usage of AMIs that are not approved.** The **individual account administrators must not be able to remove the restriction to use approved AMIs.**

 Which solution will meet these requirements?